ClickCease How to resolve keyword cannibalization [6 solutions]

 Double visibility enhancing the chances of getting a visitor.

-This is an issue though – and chances are that you haven’t realized the issue yet or that you have just noticed it hence you are reading this post.
+This is an issue, though – and chances are that you haven’t realized the issue yet or that you have just noticed it because you are reading this post.

-The practical effect in this case is that you would likely have a higher Google ranking if you have had just a single authoritative page for this keyword.
+The practical effect, in this case, is that you would likely have a higher Google ranking if you had just a single authoritative page for this keyword.

-So, instead of 2 pages ranking #7 and #8 you might miss out on having just a single page ranking #3 which would likely get you a better CTR and more traffic.
+So, instead of two pages ranking #7 and #8, you might miss out on having just a single page ranking #3, which would likely get you a better CTR and more traffic.

-You are missing out on traffic, probably leading visitors (unintentionally) to the wrong page, see more rank fluctuations and other issues.
+You are missing out on traffic, probably leading visitors (unintentionally) to the wrong page, and seeing more rank fluctuations and other issues.

 But why is that?
 Let’s dig into it.